Calgary Avansino: Career

-Avansino started her fashion journalism career in 2000 as an intern at British Vogue.
-She became assistant to editor-in-chief Alexandra Shulman, and from there held a number of positions, working in the beauty department as a beauty assistant, followed by Wellbeing editor, and then moving to the main fashion team and working as executive fashion director.
-Avansino worked as executive fashion and digital project director between 2008 and 2013.
-In early 2013, she left her full-time position to become contributing editor.
-Avansino contributes to the publication regularly and has a weekly Wellbeing blog on the Vogue website.
-She has also contributed to The Sunday Times Style magazine, along with numerous other publications globally, and has her own website.
+Avansino contributes regularly and has a weekly Wellbeing blog on the Vogue website.
 Avansino is regularly interviewed in print, online, at events and on television for her thoughts on Wellbeing, exercise, and healthy eating.
-In February 2016, her debut book Keep It Real: Create a Healthy, Balanced and Delicious Life - For You and Your Family' was released.
+In February 2016, her debut book Keep It Real: Create a Healthy, Balanced and Delicious Life – For You and Your Family was released.

-Calgary is now the CEO of the beauty startup GLAMCAM, an app revolutionizing social beauty shopping.

 Personal life

 Avansino is married and has three children.